lsvhome/TSLint.MSBuild/README.md

 * **TSLintFileListDir** - The directory to put the file list in.
 Defaults to `$(IntermediateOutDir)`.
 * **TSLintFileListName** - The name of the file list file.
 Defaults to `TSLintFileList.txt-$(MSBuildProjectName)`.
 * **TSLintNodeExe**: A node executable to execute the runner script.
 Defaults to the `tools\node-5.9.0.exe` in the package.
+* **TSLintRulesDirectory** - An additional rules directory, for user-created rules.
+Multiple directories may be separated by commas.
 * **TSLintRunnerScript** - The .js file to take in `TSLintFileListFile`.
 Defaults to the `tools\runner.js` in the package.